jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 1. The role first performs common tasks like installing dependencies and fetching enrollment tokens.
 2. It then detects the target system's distribution (Ubuntu or Debian) and includes the appropriate setup file.
 3. For Ubuntu, it uses the built-in `install` command of the Elastic Agent.
-4. For Debian, it performs a more manual installation, including setting up a systemd service.
+4. For Debian, it goes manual `enroll` steps, including setting up a systemd service.

 ## Customization